THE WINGFEATHER SAGA: Episodes 3.1-3.3

 Dominant Worldview and Other Worldview Content/Elements:

-A strong Christian perspective that emphasizes family and rebelling against evil, the heroes thank the Maker / Christian God stand-in for keeping the family alive, the heroes refuse to give up hope to save their missing son, a boy welcomes a mercenary girl as his helper, the protagonists live in a fantasy world of magic and evil lizard men, a girl starts an underground rebellion at a slave factory, and the bad guys use occult magic to turn human prisoners into evil monsters;
+Strong Christian, moral worldview, with anti-totalitarian elements supporting freedom, stresses family and rebelling against evil, the heroes thank “the Maker,” a Christian, biblical God stand-in, for keeping the family alive, the heroes refuse to give up hope to save their missing son, a boy welcomes a mercenary girl as his helper, the protagonists live in a fantasy world of magic and evil lizard men, a girl starts an underground rebellion at a slave factory, and the bad guys use occult magic to turn human prisoners into evil monsters;

 Foul Language: